taitulism/Bootstruct/Docs/Hooks/App Hooks/shared_ctrls.md

 ======================
 **Entry Type**: a folder

-When Bootstruct is initialized it parses the web-root folder.
+When Bootstruct is initialized it parses the web root folder.
 User custom named folders become controllers, and files become methods.

-A shared controller is a "standalone" controller, a child-controller that can be "adopted" by any controller in your web-root.
+A shared controller is a "standalone" controller, a child-controller that can be "adopted" by any controller in your web root.

 Let's say you want to run the same test over all of your controllers when addressing them with an additional `/test` in the URL (e.g. `/user/test`, `/user/profile/test`, `user/friends/test`).